Once obscure to most Americans, staples of

 ingredients in home kitchens.

-Although an Asian ingredient, Gulotta cooks with this variety of fish sauce at his Italian restaurant.
+Gulotta cooks with this variety of fish sauce at his Italian restaurant, Tana.
 Surprisingly, it’s consistent with ancient Roman and Greek recipes that called for “garum” which is nothing but fermented fish sauce.
-“We rub lamb shoulders with nuoc mam, garlic, and citrus rind.
+“We rub lamb shoulders with nuoc mam, garlic, and citrus rind,” he says.
 It bolsters so many of our dishes.”

 “From the cassia bark, this is super strong cinnamon.
 It’s a bit spicier than our cinnamon.
 You cannot make pho without it.”